 Tribal Gaming Casinos Beginnings

-Added on March 26, 2024, in Gambling Articles by Gambling Gurus
+Added on November 26, 2024, in Gambling Articles by Gambling Gurus

 Tribal Gaming Casinos – Are They “The Red Mans Revenge” ?

-Tribal Gaming Casinos
+Casinos in Tribal Gaming

 Etched in the history of our great nation is a long and lamentable chapter about the exploitation of Native Americans….
 Every kind of charlatan and every type of crook has deceived and exploited America’s native sons and daughters.
 While these accounts of unscrupulous men are sadly familiar, the tale we hear today is not.
 What sets this tale apart, what makes it truly extraordinary, is the extent and degree of the apparent exploitation and deceit.” — Statement of Senator John McCain, Senate Committee on Indian Affairs, Oversight Hearing on Lobbying Practices Involving Indian Tribes, 9/29/04